 We will write to you within 14 days of receiving your request for a review, confirming our final position on your complaint and explaining our reasons.

-If you are still not satisfied, you can then contact the Legal Ombudsman at PO Box 6806, Wolverhampton WV1 9WJ, by sending an email to email@example.com or by telephoning 0300 555 0333 about your complaint.
+If you are not satisfied within 8 weeks following the making of a complaint, you can then contact the Legal Ombudsman at PO Box 6806, Wolverhampton WV1 9WJ, by sending an email to email@example.com or by telephoning 0300 555 0333 about your complaint.
 Any complaint to the Legal Ombudsman must usually be made within six months of your receiving a final written response from us regarding your complaint.
 The Legal Ombudsman has provided further guidance on its service at www.legalombudsman.org.uk.
+You may also contact the SRA using the link on our homepage.

 If we have to change any of the timescales above, we will let you know and explain why.